Religion in Kuwait

-Islam is the official religion in Kuwait, and the majority of the citizen population are Muslim.
-There are also small native Christian and Baháʼí Faith populations.
+Islam is the official religion in Kuwait, and the majority of the citizen population is Muslim.

+There are also small native Christian and Baháʼí populations.
 Most expatriates in Kuwait are Muslim, Hindu, Christian or Buddhist.

 Islam

 Kuwait's official state religion is Maliki Sunni Islam.
-There is no official national census disclosing sectarian affiliation.
 Most Muslim Kuwaiti citizens are Sunni.
-Shia Muslims are a significant minority in Kuwait.
-Several other Muslim sects do exist in Kuwaiti society but in very small numbers.
-Over one million non-citizen Muslims reside in Kuwait.

-The Al Sabah ruling family including the Emir adhere to the Maliki madhhab of Sunni Islam.
+Shia Muslims are a significant minority in Kuwait; several other Muslim sects do exist in Kuwaiti society but in very small numbers.
+The Al Sabah ruling family (including the Emir) adhere to the Maliki school of Sunni Islam.

+Over one million non-citizen Muslims resided in Kuwait in 2019.

 Population estimates

+There is no official national census disclosing sectarian affiliation.
+The population estimates have varied over time.
 In 2001, there were an estimated 525,000 Sunni Kuwaiti citizens and 300,000 Shia Kuwaiti citizens.
 In 2002, the US Department of State estimated that there were 525,000 Sunni Kuwaiti citizens and 855,000 Kuwaiti citizens in total (61% Sunnis, 39% Shias).
 In 2004, there were an estimated 600,000 Sunni Kuwaiti citizens, 300,000-350,000 Shia Kuwaiti citizens and 913,000 Kuwaiti citizens in total.
 In 2007, it was estimated that around 70% of citizens belonged to the Sunni branch of Islam while the remaining 30% were Shias.
-The Strategic Studies Institute estimated that Sunnis constitute 60% of the population in 2008.
+In 2008, the Strategic Studies Institute estimated that Sunnis constituted 60% of the population.
+In 2022, it was estimated that around 70% of Muslims living in Kuwait belonged to the Sunni branch of Islam while the remaining 30% were Shias.
+Other population estimates gave an 80:20 ratio.

 Christianity

 Christianity is a minority religion in Kuwait.
-Kuwait has a native Christian community, with a total population of between 200 and 400.
 In 2020, there were an estimated 289 Christian Kuwaitis residing in Kuwait.
 Kuwait is the only GCC country besides Bahrain to have a local Christian population who hold citizenship.
 Of the non-citizen population, there are an estimated 837,585 Christians (31 December 2020), or 17.93% of the population.

 The government-recognized Christian churches include the Catholic Church, the Coptic Orthodox Church, the National Evangelical Church Kuwait (Protestant), the Armenian Apostolic Church, the Greek Orthodox Church, the Greek Catholic (Melkite) Church, the Anglican Church, and the Church of Jesus Christ of Latter-day Saints.
 There are also many Christian religious groups not officially recognised by the government with smaller populations, including the Indian Orthodox, Mar Thoma, and Seventh-day Adventist Church.
 Unrecognized groups are generally free to worship in private.
 There are also a number of believers in Christ from a Muslim background in the country, though many are not citizens.
-A 2015 study estimates that around 350 people in the country follow these beliefs.
+A 2015 study estimated that around 350 people in the country follow these beliefs.

 Baháʼí

-There are a small number of Kuwaiti citizens who follow the Baháʼí Faith.
-While the official 2013 census only shows three religion categories: "Muslim", "Christian" and "Other", with only 18 people in the other category, another source states that there are around 400 Baháʼís in total in Kuwait.
+The official 2013 census only shows three religion categories: "Muslim", "Christian" and "Other", with only 18 people in the other category.
+There are a small number of Kuwaiti citizens who follow the Baháʼí Faith, with other sources stating that there were approximately 400 Baháʼís in total in Kuwait in 2022.